 The design of MPARs is a delicate balance between providing robust coastal defense and creating a habitat for marine life and recreational spaces for humans.
 One of the key challenges is engineering a structure that can dissipate wave energy to protect the shoreline while also creating surfable waves.
 The ICM-led Narrowneck Reef project exemplifies this balance by not only reducing erosion along the Gold Coast but also improving surf conditions, attracting surfers and bolstering local tourism.

-The reef itself becomes an attraction, drawing surfers to its engineered breaks under the right conditions.
+The artificial reef itself, made out of mega geotextile sand containers, becomes an attraction, drawing surfers to its engineered breaks under the right conditions.
 More intriguing, however, is the reef's influence on the surrounding seabed morphology.
 By disturbing and 'trapping' sand on the downdrift side, MPARs inadvertently sculpt the underwater landscape, creating varied and dynamic surf conditions that extend well beyond the reef itself.

 Enhancing Marine Biodiversity